University of the Philippines Los Baños: Academic Growth and Global Engagement

 From the 2000s to the early 2020s, UPLB underwent a period of institutional modernization, digital transition, and increased focus on campus security and student welfare.
 These years were also marked by significant challenges, including destructive typhoons and the COVID-19 pandemic, which tested the university’s resilience and adaptability.

-Despite these, UPLB continued to expand its academic offerings, introducing new undergraduate programs in Agricultural Biotechnology (2010), Mechanical Engineering (2021), Materials Engineering (2022), and Accountancy (2024), as well as associate programs in Entrepreneurship (2022), Development Communication (2023), and Sports Studies (2023).
+UPLB introduced new academic offerings to include undergraduate degrees in Agricultural Biotechnology (2010), Mechanical Engineering (2021), Materials Engineering (2022), Accountancy (2024), and Sports Science (2025), as well as associate programs in Entrepreneurship (2022), Development Communication (2023), and Sports Studies (2023).

 UPLB’s graduate programs have also continued to expand across diverse disciplines, with the 2020s marking the introduction of notable programs in environmental management, resilience, and sustainability as well as new “PhD by Research” programs.
 In 2015, the Nagoya University Asian Satellite Campuses Institute was established at the Graduate School, offering transnational doctoral programs in various fields.
 UPLB has also launched Dual Doctor of Philosophy by Research programs with the University of Montpellier in France, the University of Reading and the University of Liverpool in the United Kingdom, and Curtin University in Australia (in collaboration with UP Mindanao), allowing students to earn doctorates from both institutions through joint supervision and study arrangements.